 As a kid, I remember the Coctel de Camarones or Mexican Shrimp Cocktail, that my Dad would prepare.
 And as a kid, I also remember that it was mostly for the adults, lol!
 We would get a little taste and we were happy as could be.
 I mean feeding Coctel de Camarones to 8 kids plus 2 adults could get pretty expensive.
 My family’s recipe was pretty close to this one, minus the Clamato juice.
 We would use V-8 juice instead and make it really spicy.
 It’s great as starter for a special meal or as a light meal on it’s own.

-2. In a large bowl, combine all of the ingredients in the order listed.
+In a large bowl, combine all of the ingredients in the order listed.
 Taste for salt, pepper and hot sauce.
 Drain the chilled shrimp and add to the sauce mixture.
 Cover and chill for 1 hour before serving.
 Serve with saltine crackers, garnish with more cilantro.
-Yields up to 6 servings.